tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 ## Test Yaobank application connectivity

-For now, the application we deployed is only accesible outside the cluster by means of a NodePort.
-We can try the following port on any of the cluster nodes.
+For now, the application we deployed is only accesible from outside the cluster through a NodePort.
+We can try the following port on any of the cluster nodes to access the customer pod, which is the frontend app.
 Following is trying the NodePort on the master node.

 ```
 curl 10.0.1.20:30180